 If you’re a buyer looking to purchase a property or a homeowner looking to sell you do have one piece of serious kit in your arsenal and that’s a Home Inspection report.
 Obtaining an HI report is an essential part of buying a property and a wise move for those looking to sell.
-It tells homeowners that they might have a potential plumbing or drainage problem, so that they can put it right before they make a killer sale.
-Or at the very least, are aware of it, so that the price can be adjusted accordingly.
+It tells homeowners that they might have a potential plumbing or drainage problem so that they can carry out repairs before market to avoid losing a sale.
+Or at the very least, are aware of it, so that the price can be adjusted accordingly or potential buyers notified.
 It also helps buyers make a fully informed purchasing decision.

-Pipe damage or decay is one of those areas that can go undetected until a home building inspection report is carried out.
-It’s more of a problem in older homes where outdated piping materials, cracked or decayed pipes, or leaking fixtures and waste lines are often the norm rather than the exception.
+Pipe damage or decay is one of those areas that can go undetected until a home building inspection is carried out.
+It’s often more of a problem in older homes where outdated piping materials, cracked or decayed pipes, or leaking fixtures and waste lines are often the norms rather than the exception.

 Evidence of water damage